zoho/zoho-iot-sdk-c/README.md

 ### Configure Build parameters

-- #### TLS support
+- **TLS support**

 To enable TLS support, edit `CMakeList.txt` file and update the value of `Enable TLS for Secure connection` to `ON`.

 ```
 OPTION(ENABLE_TLS "Enable TLS for Secure connection" ON)
 ```

-Configure wheather to use Client side certificates or not.
+Configure whether to use Client side certificates or not.

 > Default mode will be Server side certificate if you leave this unchanged (OFF)